-Since January 1, 2023, key developments affecting our business include the following:
+Since March 31, 2023, key developments affecting our business include the following:

-- Reported VAX-24 Phase 2 Program Results, Including Adult 65+ Data and Full Six-Month Safety Data from Both Studies: In April 2023, we announced positive results from the VAX-24 Phase 2 study in adults aged 65 and older, as well as data from the full six-month safety assessment and prespecified pooled immunogenicity analyses from both the Phase 2 study in adults aged 65 and older and the prior Phase 1/2 study in adults aged 18-64.
-The Phase 2 study in adults aged 65 and older evaluated the safety, tolerability and immunogenicity of a single injection of VAX-24 at three dose levels, 1.1mcg, 2.2mcg and 2.2mcg/4.4mcg, and compared to a single injection of PCV20 in 207 healthy adults aged 65 and older.
-In this Phase 2 study, VAX-24 demonstrated robust OPA immune responses for all 24 serotypes at all doses studied, confirming the prior adult study results.
-The VAX-24 2.2mcg dose, which we plan to advance to Phase 3, showed an overall improvement in immune responses compared to PCV20 relative to the results from the prior Phase 2 study in adults aged 50-64.
-The six-month safety data from both adult studies showed safety and tolerability results for VAX-24 similar to PCV20 at all doses studied.
-In the prespecified pooled analyses of data from both adult studies, VAX-24 met the OPA response non-inferiority criteria for all 20 serotypes common with PCV20 and met the superiority criteria for the four additional serotypes unique to VAX-24. - Completed Successful \$575 Million Follow-On Financing: On April 21, 2023, we completed an underwritten public offering of 13,030,000 shares of our common stock, which included the full exercise of the underwriters' option to purchase an additional 1,830,000 shares, at a price of \$41.00 per share and pre-funded warrants to purchase 1,000,000 shares of our common stock at a price of \$40.999 per underlying share.
-The aggregate gross proceeds to us from the offering were \$575.2 million, before deducting underwriting discounts and commissions and other estimated offering expenses payable by us, and excluding the exercise of any pre-funded warrants. - Dosed First Participants in Infant Phase 2 Study Evaluating VAX-24 for the Prevention of IPD: In March 2023, we announced that the first participants were dosed in the Phase 2 study of VAX-24 in healthy infants, after the FDA cleared our IND application in February 2023.
-This study is evaluating the safety, tolerability and immunogenicity of VAX-24, our lead, broad-spectrum 24-valent PCV candidate designed to prevent IPD. - Announced New Vaccine Program VAX-GI: In February 2023, we announced that we added a new vaccine program, VAX-GI, designed to prevent Shigella, a bacterial illness that affects an estimated 188 million people worldwide each year and results in approximately 164,000 deaths annually, mostly among children under five years of age in low- and middle-income settings. - VAX-24 Granted Breakthrough Therapy Designation from FDA for the Prevention of IPD in Adults Aged 18 and Older: In January 2023, we announced that the FDA granted Breakthrough Therapy designation for VAX-24 for the prevention of IPD in adults.
-With Breakthrough Therapy designation, we will have access to all of the elements of the FDA's Fast Track program, as well as the ability to receive guidance and support from the FDA on an efficient drug development program and an organizational commitment from senior managers within the FDA.
-The FDA's decision was based on positive topline results from the Phase 1/2 proof-of-concept study of VAX-24 in adults 18-64 years of age.
+- Reported Completion of VAX-24 Adult Phase 2 Program with the Announcement of Positive Data in Adults 65 and Older and the Full Six-Month Safety Data from Adult Phase 1/2 and Phase 2 Studies: On April 17, 2023, we announced positive results from the VAX-24 Phase 2 study in adults aged 65 and older, as well as data from the full six-month safety assessment and prespecified pooled immunogenicity analyses from both the Phase 2 study in adults aged 65 and older and the prior Phase 1/2 study in adults aged 18-64.
+In the Phase 2 study in adults aged 65 and older, VAX-24 demonstrated robust OPA immune responses across all 24 serotypes at all doses studied, confirming the prior Phase 2 adult study results.
+The VAX-24 2.2mcg dose, which we plan to advance to Phase 3, showed an overall improvement in immune responses vs. PCV20 relative to the results from the prior Phase 2 study in adults aged 50-64.
+The six-month safety data from both studies showed safety and tolerability results for VAX-24 similar to PCV20 at all doses studied.
+Additionally, the prespecified pooled immunogenicity analyses of data from both adult Phase 2 studies showed the VAX-24 2.2mcg dose met the OPA non-inferiority criteria for all 20 serotypes common with PCV20 and the superiority criteria for the four additional VAX-24 serotypes. - Completed Successful \$575 Million Follow-On Financing: On April 21, 2023, we completed an underwritten public offering of 13,030,000 shares of our common stock, which included the full exercise of the underwriters' option to purchase an additional 1,830,000 shares, at a price of \$41.00 per share and pre-funded warrants to purchase 1,000,000 shares of our common stock at a price of \$40.999 per underlying share.
+The aggregate gross proceeds to us from the offering were \$575.2 million, before deducting underwriting discounts and commissions and other offering expenses payable by us, and excluding the exercise of any pre-funded warrants. - Advanced to Second and Final Stage of Phase 2 Study Evaluating VAX-24 for the Prevention of IPD in Infants and Dosed First New Participants: On July 11, 2023, we announced that the ongoing Phase 2 study of VAX-24 in healthy infants had advanced to the second and final stage of the study.
+The independent Data Safety Monitoring Board approved advancing to the second stage of the study following the review of the safety and tolerability results from the first stage.
+New participants were enrolled and dosed in Stage 2 of the study in July 2023.
+Additionally, in agreement with the FDA, we amended the study protocol for Stage 2, changing the study comparator to PCV20, which is currently the broadest-spectrum PCV recommended by the ACIP.
+The Phase 2 study is evaluating the safety, tolerability and immunogenicity of VAX-24 in healthy infants.
+We expect to share topline data from the primary three-dose immunization series of the study by 2025, followed by topline data from the booster dose approximately nine months later.